Athos1972/baangt/docs/simpleExample.rst

    * - pdfcompare
      - In a step before you must have downloaded a PDF-File.
 Before you can compare, you have to provide a reference PDF to upload.
 After the upload you'll receive a unique ID for this document.
 Paste this ID into the ``value`` field.
+   * - CheckLinks
+     - Whenever you enter this command, all (if any) links on the current page will be checked and the status of the link will be reported accordingly.
+Reporting format is:

+       Links on <base_url>:

+       <status>:<Link>

+       You'll find the output in the Export sheet in the column "CheckedLinks", which will be created automatically.
    * - address_create
      - provide an easy and easily extendable way to generate address data for a test case The following fields variable are stored in testcaseDataDict: